The legal basis for EOTAS

 EOTAS costs and the cost argument

-Where school placements are genuinely inappropriate, EOTAS is often the most cost-effective sustainable provision.
-The cost argument should be deployed in negotiation and at Tribunal — LAs cannot lawfully refuse EOTAS purely on cost where school is inappropriate.
+Where school placements are genuinely inappropriate, the Tribunal focuses on whether your EOTAS proposal can meet need.
+Local authorities cannot lawfully refuse EOTAS purely on cost where school is inappropriate.

 Building your EOTAS case